-At this CHCB site, we offer Homeless Healthcare Program services including medical and behavioral health/psychiatry at no-cost for adults and families experiencing homelessness.
+At this CHCB site, we offer Homeless Healthcare Program services including medical and mental health/psychiatry at no-cost for adults and families experiencing homelessness.

-Parking is available in the small lot on the side of the building, as well as the larger lot across the street, on the corner of King Street and South Winooski Ave.
+Parking is available in the small lot on the side of the building.
+Please note that at this time the lot across the street, on the corner of King Street and South Winooski Ave., is temporarily unavailable.

 Medical Providers at Safe Harbor